Lokathor/fermium/README.md

   in some other platform.
 If you do run bindgen for some other platform, PRs are welcome (I don't have any Android or iOS expertise).

+## Differences From `sdl2-sys`

+* Static linking by default (cargo feature for `dynamic_link`)
+* Bindings use "scoped constants" instead of "rustified enums".
+* I actually pretty much understand the whole build process.

 ## Using This Crate

 ### Before Building